nick-at/looker-cooker/README.md

 looker-cooker gives you the full picture:

-- **Compiled SQL** for every tile and look — the actual queries hitting your database, with all joins, derived tables, and filter logic resolved.
+- **Compiled SQL** for every tile and look; the actual queries hitting your database, with all joins, derived tables, and filter logic resolved.
 These can be dropped into Metabase, Preset, Sigma, or any tool that speaks SQL, without needing to reverse-engineer explores and derived tables.
-- **Screenshots** of every dashboard — a visual record of what each dashboard looked like, useful for migration QA and stakeholder sign-off.
+- **Screenshots** of every dashboard; a visual record of what each dashboard looked like, useful for migration QA and stakeholder sign-off.
-- **Full API metadata** (JSON) — filter configs, layouts, scheduling, permissions.
+- **Full API metadata** (JSON); filter configs, layouts, scheduling, permissions.
 The stuff LookML doesn't capture.
 - **LookML exports** too, where available.

 ## What you get